BDC Hamburger Icon

 Without effective teamwork, you’re missing out on creativity.
 When employees feel disconnected, their ability to think outside the narrow confines of basic tasks is impaired.
 However, when your staff is part of a healthy group, their work life is eased and empowered.
 It’s a phenomenon that James Coan, a neuroscientist and researcher at the University of Virginia, calls “load sharing.”
 When individual pressure is reduced, creativity thrives.

-Here are some common team-building mistakes managers make:
+Here are some common team-building mistakes managers make that you should avoid at all costs:

 • Assembling the wrong team.
-When putting teams together, leaders often overvalue skills and undervalue motivations.
+When assembling teams, leaders often overvalue skills and undervalue motivations.
 They pair their best employees with their lowest performers, assuming their top employees will lead and motivate those who need it.
 Instead, the low performers tend to demotivate the more dedicated employees, undercutting the very people who give the business the most value.

-Truly great teamwork happens when workers’ problem-solving skills, curiosity, empathy and strengths play off one another in a complementary way.
+Truly great teamwork creates a happy and productive work culture where workers’ problem-solving skills, curiosity, empathy and strengths play off one another in a complementary way.

-Kerry Goyette contributed to the reporting and writing in this article.
+Sean Peek and Kerry Goyette contributed to this article.

 author image